phamiter253/front-end-test/README.md

   3. What you enjoyed the most and why

   I liked depending on my own stylesheet, I rarely never use bootstrap for components so it was an interesting challenge.
 I also liked using Green Sock for the animations.
 It was pretty user friendly and simple.

-If you have any questions please feel free to email me (Matt) at matt.sprague@roostergrin.com